How to become a CTO: The training and degree programs you'll need

 Share:

-With the right combination of education and experience, you can effectively build a comprehensive skill set that drives a forward-facing tech strategy.
+With the right combination of education and experience, you can build a comprehensive skill set that drives a forward-facing tech strategy.
 In turn, you can support continued company growth, enhanced security, increased agility and more positive customer experiences.

 CTOs tend to focus on policy and overarching strategy in relation to hardware and software.
 They pay close attention to new developments related to emerging technologies that can benefit their company.
 Identifying connections between cutting-edge tools and business use cases is a critical responsibility.

-Other key responsibilities of a CTO include:
+Other key responsibilities of a CTO may include:

 • Building and maintaining relationships with technology providers and partners.